How Does Google Analytics Work?

 - The browser and system information of the user

 Through these data sources, the code will track certain information about the person visiting your website.
 It will help you understand everything from the geographic location of the user, the language in which they view your site, and the pages they visit on the website.
-The information that the tracking code collects will then be sent over to the Google Analytics servers to be displayed in the reports that you can view.
+The information that the Google tracking code collects will then be sent over to the Google Analytics servers to be displayed in the reports that you can view.

 Google wants to help businesses thrive online because when the websites provide a solid user experience, it benefits the people who browse the site.
 This helps them feel satisfied with the results that they received from the search engine.
 In turn, this makes them more likely to visit the search engine again, which makes Google happy.